-As a summer school student, you will usually live in University accommodation such as Charles Morris (Dobree and Whetton Houses) or Lyddon Hall.
+As a summer school student, you will usually live in University accommodation such as Charles Morris (Dobree and Whetton Houses), Lyddon Hall, Ellerslie or Henry Price.
 These halls of residence are conveniently located on the University campus.
 You will have the privacy of your own room and share bathroom, kitchen and dining facilities with other summer school students.

 Breakfast and lunch is included from Monday to Friday.
 The kitchens have cooking facilities, but if you dont feel like cooking for yourself there are lots of catering outlets on campus.
 There are also cafes and restaurants near to the University and in the city centre, so theres plenty of choice.

 If you will attend the full 4-week programme or block one only, you are expected to arrive at your allocated accommodation on Saturday 3 July and classes start on Monday 5 July.

 Sport and wellbeing

 Premium membership of our sports and fitness facilities is included in the LISS programme.
 Whatever your level of fitness, the University provides excellent opportunities to keep healthy and get active.
 The Edge is our flagship indoor facility providing excellent fitness, sport and wellbeing opportunities, all located on campus.
 Facilities include:

 - 250-station state-of-the-art fitness suite complete with the latest Technogym equipment and Sky TV